 Whilst we found lots of free things to do in Las Vegas, we also treated ourselves.
 Thom booked a night in a hotel as a surprise and it was one of the best hotels I’ve ever stayed in.
 Made even better by the fact that we could stand upright in it (unlike in our van).
 We got frozen cocktails by the pool and had so much fun.
 I genuinely wanted to cry when we had to leave the next morning.

 Given that we had treated ourselves, we kept most of what we did in Las Vegas pretty cheap.
 Did you know there are tonnes of free things to do in Vegas?
-You’ll still feel like you’ve experienced Vegas and you won’t come away with regret.
+If you’re wondering what to do in Vegas on a budget then check out these ideas.
+You’ll still feel like you’ve experienced Las Vegas after seeing these top Las Vegas attractions and you won’t come away with regret.

 Travel the world for free in Vegas

 You’ve travelled all the way to Las Vegas but why stop there?
-Once you’re in Vegas all you need to do is take a walk down the strip and you’ll see; the Eiffel Tower, the canals of Venice, the Statue of Liberty and even a replica of Italy’s Lake Como!
+Once you’re in Vegas all you need to do is take a walk down the strip and you’ll find plenty of things to see in Las Vegas.
+There’s a replica Eiffel Tower, the canals of Venice, the Statue of Liberty and even a replica of Italy’s Lake Como!

 Feel like you’re in the movies